brandonrbridges/vs-notebook/README.md

 Automated tests for note creation, grouping, search, and file watching.

-## Release Notes

-### 0.0.7

-July 29, 2025

-Fixed syncing issues between different instances of VS Code.
-All notes will now be properly synchronized across all instances.

-### 0.0.4 - 0.0.6

-General improvements and bug fixes.
-Changes made to the marketplace listing to better reflect the extension's capabilities.

-### 0.0.3

-July 23, 2025

-Updated the extension icon and sidebar icon to better reflect the extension's purpose.

-### 0.0.1

-July 23, 2025

-Initial release of VS Notebook.

-- Create notes from selected code snippets or lines
-- View, update, and delete notes from the sidebar
-- Tags for better organization
-- Stored in the `./vs-notebook` directory
-- Group notes by file or tag
 - Version controlled and shareable
 - Code Lens support to show the number of notes per line/block